Rap music is a raw and real form of expression: Arpan Kumar Chandel

-HYDERABAD: Indian hip-hop is witnessing a seismic shift, with a new wave of artists emerging from diverse backgrounds, bringing fresh sounds and stories to the forefront.
-Among these rising stars is the rapper Arpan Kumar Chandel aka King, who has captured the imagination of millions with his unique style, poignant lyrics, and relentless drive that has propelled him to the top of the charts.
+BENGALURU: Indian hip-hop is witnessing a seismic shift, with a new wave of artistes emerging from diverse backgrounds, bringing fresh sounds and stories to the forefront.
+Among these rising stars is the rapper Arpan Kumar Chandel aka King, who has captured the imagination of millions with his unique style, poignant lyrics, and a relentless drive that has propelled him to the top of the charts.

 What initially drew you to rap music?